theomnipotentpixel/not-alone/docs.md

 when received, sets the text on the pause menu (defaults to the how to play screen)

 - `msg` - text to set it to

-### `timer`

-never sent in vanilla

-when received, modifies the timer that appears at the top of the screen

-- `time` - the time in seconds to set the timer to
-- `countdown` - whether or not the timer should be counting down
-- `hidden` - whether or not the timer is hidden
-- `paused` - whether or not the timer is paused

 ### `texture`